 Personal loans and home equity loans are common ways to consolidate credit card debt.

-Taking the reins on your debt is the first step toward having more freedom to make better choices with your money.
+When you know you’d like to change your financial life, taking the reins on your debt is a great way to start.
 It isn’t just about the numbers, although the numbers are a big factor.
 Debt consolidation is also about creating peace of mind and finding a clear path forward to the future you want.

 Here’s a breakdown of the details you need to know, so you can decide whether credit card debt consolidation might work for you.